vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 The same protocol of reprimand, admonishment and rebuke applies to *Sg 11, 12, 13*.

-*Note:* discuss the procedure and valid reasons for declaring a bhikkhu *persona non grata*.
+*Note:* discuss the procedure and valid reasons for declaring a bhikkhu *persona non grata* (a person who is not welcome).
+One might call the police and refer to laws of breaching one's peace, invading property or trespassing.

 ## Sg 11, Supporting a schismatic group

 Dealing with bhikkhus who begin to support one who is agitating for a schism, before their group grows to four.

+A _Sangha_ can not carry out a transaction against another _Sangha_ (group of four bhikkhus).

 ## Sg 12, Not accepting admonishment